CSC-289-0001-Group-2/Inventory-Management-System/Project_Plan_Docs/to-do-list.md

       - Donovan

   2. get the add item button to open a new interface in the edit window:
-    - :no_entry_sign: status: NO-Progress
+    - :arrows_counterclockwise: status: In-Progress
     - contributors:
-      - NONE
+      - CJ

   3. get the add item interface to be functional:
-    - :no_entry_sign: status: NO-Progress
+    - :arrows_counterclockwise: status: In-Progress
     - contributors:
-      - NONE
+      - CJ

   4. delete individual items:
-    - :no_entry_sign: status: NO-Progress
+    - :arrows_counterclockwise: status: In-Progress
     - contributors:
       - Ethan